 Distinguishability

-It is important that your name be distinguishable from all other business names.
-In South Carolina, a distinguishable name is one that is substantively different from all other existing or reserved business names in the state.
+It’s important that your name be distinguishable from all other business names.
+In South Carolina, a distinguishable name is one that’s substantively different from all other existing or reserved business names in the state.

-Failure to use a distinguishable name could result in your formation filing being rejected.
+Failure to use a distinguishable name could result in the rejection of your formation filing.

-Is your name already taken?
-Our free AI-powered LLC name generator will generate thousands of new ideas.
+What if my LLC name is already taken?
+Our free AI-powered LLC name generator will give you thousands of new ideas.

 How do I check if an LLC name is taken in South Carolina?